RESULTS

 normally distributed continuous variables while the t test was used for normally

 distributed variables.
-Categorical variables were described using percent and the Fisher’s
+Categorical variables were described using percent and the Fishers

 exact test was used to compare these variables between the treatment and control groups.